lancelotzhang0124/SingleCell/README.md

 - **Seurat**: Version 4.4.0
 - Additional R and Python packages will be automatically installed as dependencies during setup.

-## Getting Started

-To get started with this pipeline, please ensure your environment meets the above requirements.
-Detailed instructions for setting up and running the pipeline are provided in the [Installation Guide](#) and [Usage Instructions](#).

 ## Contact

 For questions or support, feel free to reach out via email: [zlfwhu@outlook.com](mailto:zlfwhu@outlook.com).